 Romania Food and Drink

 In rural areas, it’s unusual to find restaurants serving anything other than traditional Romanian cuisine.
-In Bucharest, however, and in bigger cities such as Cluj-Napoca, the culinary scene is far more international.
-You may not find any Michelin-starred restaurants, but there’s the odd gastronomic gem where the standard far surpasses the prices.
-Avoid fast-food chains – they tend to be only marginally cheaper than locally run restaurants, and are among the only food outlets in the country to serve processed foods.
+In Bucharest, however, and in bigger cities such as Cluj-Napoca, the culinary scene is far more international, plus there are the odd gastronomic gems where the standard far surpasses the prices.

 Things to know